 Taken together, these findings suggest that increased eating frequency (>3 eating occasions/d) has minimal, if any, impact on appetite control and food intake, whereas reduced eating frequency(<3 eating occasions/d) negatively effects appetite control.

 Okay, so this review only addresses the effect of meal frequency on appetite control and food intake, what about weight loss?
-From a study published in the British Journal of Nutrition, they found that meal frequency had NO benefit on promoting weight loss in obesity subjects on a calories restricted diet:
+From a study published in the British Journal of Nutrition, they found that meal frequency had NO benefit on promoting weight loss in obese subjects on a calorie restricted diet:

 We conclude that increasing MF (meal frequency) does not promote greater body weight loss under the conditions described in the present study.